OwenCochell/cursepy/docs/source/advn/hand.rst

 If you are still unsure about the topics discussed, then be sure to check out the API reference!

-The next section will go over wrapper development.
+The next section will go over protocol development.